wpswings/subscriptions-for-woocommerce/README.txt

 * Fix: Guest Checkout issue for subscription products

 = 1.0.0 - Released on 9 April 2021 =

 * First version

 == Upgrade Notice ==

-= 1.7.0 - Released on 09 August 2024 =
+= 1.7.1 - Released on 05 September 2024 =
-* Override existing mail template to customer when renewal get failed
-* Add number of days left for the next renewal
+* New : Latest WP(6.6.1) and WC(9.2.3) compatibility
+* Fix: Fix the issue related to calculating next payment date incase of trial period for subscription.
+* Fix: Stripe saved card issue in case of new checkout experience